prodev1119/cheese-rag-chatbot/README.md

-# Cheese RAG Chatbot
+# 🧀 Cheese RAG Chatbot

-A RAG-based chatbot that answers questions about cheese products from Kimelo's website.
+A RAG-powered chatbot that answers questions about cheese products using OpenAI GPT-4o and Pinecone Vector DB.

-## Features
+## 🔍 Features

 - Web scraping of cheese products from Kimelo's website
 - Vector database storage using Pinecone